cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 To prevent this, we can check if a User record exists for the sender of the email.
 If the User is found, we move on to processing the email.
 If the User is not found, we'll mark the email as `bounced` and send a reply to the sender.

 Action Mailbox provides a simple way to handle this.
 We'll use the `before_processing` callback to check for the User and the `bounce_with` method to mark the email as bounced.
-The `bounce_with` method take a mailer as an argument and uses that as the email to alert the sender of the bounce.
+The `bounce_with` method takes a mailer as an argument and uses that as the email to alert the sender of the bounce.

 ```ruby
 # app/mailboxes/pdf_mailbox.rb